-About a year ago I was commissioned to produce a painting that was a twist on Basquiat.
+About a year ago I was challenged by a publisher to produce a painting that was a twist on Basquiat.
 I knew who Jean Michel Basquiat was but I knew very little about his art.

 When I opened my own studio, I knew I wanted to explore this avenue further – partly because Basquiat fascinated me, and partly because working in this style is just so darn fun.